A Man Asked For Venmos To Tap Dance Over His Downstairs "MAGA" Neighbors As A Joke But He's Now Raised Over $10,000

 A 45-year-old man who lives in an apartment building in downtown Cleveland has raised thousands of dollars after posting a sign on his window as a joke.

-When Jett Croisant noticed his downstairs neighbor put up Trump banners in their window amid all the civil rights protests, he decided to put up his own sign.
+When Jett Croisant noticed his downstairs neighbor had put up Trump banners in their window amid all the civil rights protests, he decided to post his own sign.
 It read, "Venmo @Jet513 and I will tapdance at midnight."

 Croisant told BuzzFeed News he "did it for the humor" and "expected to get $3" from anyone who would see his sign IRL.
 That's until a woman named Amy Ziemak, who lives across the street, took a photo of it and posted it to her Twitter.